ischneider/geonode/geonode/upload/tests/README.rst

 The upload tests will load a settings module to allow specification of a postgres database other than what you might use for other local purposes.
 This module is:

-  geonode.upload.tests.test_settings
+  geonode.upload.tests.local_settings

-If the `test_settings` or standard django settings do not enable a DB_DATASTORE, the importer tests that import into the database will not run.
+If the `local_settings` or standard django settings do not enable a DB_DATASTORE, the importer tests that import into the database will not run.

+The `test_settings` module must also be supplied when launching the tests to run the full suite including the DB_DATASTORE tests:

+  DJANGO_SETTINGS_MODULE=geonode.upload.tests.test_settings python manage.py test geonode.upload.tests.integration

 If there are existing layers in the test database, the tests will not run unless the environment variable `DELETE_LAYERS` is present.
 For example: